 Taking on prejudice

 My father is a Holocaust survivor.
 Like many of you, my family knows first-hand the impact of prejudice and hate.
 That’s why I’m determined to take on antisemitism wherever it’s found.
 This is not just a political issue-it is a moral one.
 Labour needs to do more to tackle antisemitism and address the concerns of the Jewish community - my community.
 We haven't done enough and it's a stain on the party and a source of great hurt.
 That's why I welcome the EHRC investigation and that's why I will keep fighting for the party to take the strongest action.
 And I’ll always stand up against Islamophobia and racism and stand in solidarity with the victims of all prejudice.
-Anti-racism is at the heart of who I am as a person.
+I will work hard every day to earn the trust of every community on this issue.
 As your candidate, it will be my highest calling.

 Fighting for an economy that works for all